Materials-Informatics-Class-Fall2015/MIC-grain-growth/_posts/2015-10-28-grain-growth-progress-report-presentation-iii.md

 2. Gather all chord length distribution data
 	* Quick computation
 3. Run PCA on normalized chord length data
-4. Work with David Brough to use latest fitting code to create **process-structure model**
+4. Work with David Brough to use latest fitting code to create linkages

 {{ page.horizontal }}